NEF GRANT APPLICATION CHECKLIST

-All applicants requesting funds for technology should contact Jean Tower, Director of Technology and Innovation, and Mark Messias, Administrator of Information Technology Services, prior to completing an application.
+All applicants requesting funds for technology should contact Chris Gosselin, Interim Director of Technology and Innovation, and Mark Messias, Administrator of Information Technology Services, prior to completing an application.
 Before the grant committee can review the proposal, the application will be sent to Jean and Mark for approval to ensure that the technology request aligns with the district’s technology curriculum and support services.

-If you are receiving additional financial support for your project from other groups, such as the PTCs, the Needham Creative Arts Council, or another granting organization, please share that information in the budget section of your proposal.
-NEF encourages collaborative efforts.
+If you are receiving additional financial support for your project from other groups, such as the PTCs or another granting organization, please share that information in the budget section of your proposal.
+NEF encourages collaborative funding efforts.

 Grant Review Process

-NEF grant committees are groups of approximately 12 people, including NEF board members, Needham teachers, and one or two community members.
+NEF grant review committees are comprised of approximately 12 people, including NEF board members, Needham teachers, and at least one Needham community member.

 Once approved by the NEF Board of Directors, the recommended grants are presented to the Needham School Committee for final acceptance, after which time the awards are announced by NEF, approximately 4-5 weeks after the grant deadline.

 Grant Award Process